 1. Androgenetic Alopecia (AGA) or Pattern Hair Loss

 Androgenetic Hair Loss is also widely known as Pattern Hair Loss.
 Besides, you can also find this type of hair loss under the name hereditary or genetic hair loss.
 Androgenetic Alopecia has its name after androgen, a hormone that plays an important role in growth and reproduction.
 It is one of the most common causes of hair shedding in both men and women.

 Male pattern hair loss (FPHL)

 MPHL follows a relatively predictable and familiar pattern, the shape “M”.
 Hair shedding starts from above both temples, then across the top, and finally toward the crown of the head.
-Over time, hair becomes thinner near the top of the head, creating partial or complete baldness afterward.
+Over time, hair becomes thinner near the top of the head, creating partial or complete baldness afterwards.
 MPHL is predominantly due to genetic factors.
-It has been proven that males can inherit such hair loss conditions from either side of the family.
+Research indicates that males can inherit such hair loss conditions from either side of the family.

 The frequency and level of MPHL increase with age.
 According to research, up to 30% of white men see signs of genetic hair loss by the age of 30 years, up to 50% by 50 years, and 80% by 70 years.